 Public-private partnerships to promote ginger exports

-The project aims to raise incomes of ginger-producing households in Eastern Nepal by improving the quality of ginger, increasing capacity to comply with SPS requirements and enhancing market access.
-The project encompasses a series of interventions, based on a value chain approach, involving stakeholders from ginger farmers, collectors, traders, cooperatives and ginger producer/trader associations, as well as local government departments responsible for extension and training, and central government departments responsible for demonstrating compliance with the SPS requirements of trading partners.
+This project aimed to raise incomes of ginger-producing households in Eastern Nepal by improving the quality of ginger, increasing capacity to comply with SPS requirements and enhancing market access.
+The project encompassed a series of interventions based on a value chain approach.
+Public and private sector stakeholders were actively involved, including ginger farmers, collectors, traders, cooperatives and ginger producer/trader associations, as well as local government departments responsible for extension and training, and central government departments responsible for demonstrating compliance with the SPS requirements of trading partners.

-The project was developed through an STDF Project Preparation Grant (STDF/PPG/329) and public and private sector participants attending an STDF/EIF project design training workshop in Kathmandu in March 2011 contributed to the development of the project's logical framework.
-It is co-funded by the STDF and Enhanced Integrated Framework (EIF).
-The STDF component focuses on SPS capacity building, analysis of SPS requirements in existing and potential markets, and support on SPS regulatory aspects.
-The EIF component focuses on the construction and operation of a ginger washing/processing facility, and provision of processing equipment, high-quality ginger rhizomes and agricultural inputs.
+The project was developed through an STDF Project Preparation Grant, which engaged public and private sector participants at an STDF and Enhanced Integrated Framework (EIF) project design training workshop (Kathmandu, March 2011).
+The project was co-funded by the STDF and EIF.
+The STDF component focused on SPS capacity building, analysis of SPS requirements in existing and potential markets, and support on SPS regulatory aspects.
+The EIF component focused on the construction and launch of a ginger washing facility, as well as the provision of equipment, high-quality ginger rhizomes and agricultural inputs.

 Improved capacity of Nepalese government to negotiate and demonstrate compliance with SPS import requirements of trading partners